facebookarchive/libphenom/README.markdown

    concrrency primitives and key data structures.
 We include CK with phenom.

-Phenom works best if built with GCC version 4.3 or later, but should build with any C99 compiler.
+libPhenom works best if built with GCC version 4.3 or later, but should build with any C99 compiler.

 ## Facilities